 a.
 Programmed satin is a patterned or motif satin stitch.
 We can make these motifs according to our wishes, for example, circular motives, diamonds, waves, and so on.

 b.
 Jagged satin is a jagged satin stitch, whose stitch length varies according to the range we condition.
 Jagged satin is widely used to give the impression of natural and hairy; for example embroidery on the faces of bears, tigers, and others.

 c.
-Star is a satin stitch that rotates at one center point and forms a star.
+Star is a satin stitch that rotates at one central point and forms a star.

 2. Tatami Stitches

 Tatami stitches or sometimes called interlocking stitch are used to fill fields.
 The widest area of embroidery design generally uses tatami stitches.
 Tatami is a type of floor coating mat commonly used in traditional Japanese homes.
 It is this woven Japanese tatami that inspires the mention of tatami stitches.